 Calling yourself an expat does not necessarily mean you renounce or reject your home country.
 An expatriate is any person living in a different country from where they were born as a citizen.
-Recently, the term “expat” is often used in the context of professionals working abroad such as oil workers or Missionaries.
+Recently, the term “expat” is often used in the context of professionals working abroad such as oil workers, missionaries and retirees living abroad.

-In order to meet the criteria for the exclusion that allows U.S. expats to avoid paying U.S. taxes on their first US $91,500.00 worth of income, the expatriate must have a tax home in a foreign country, as well as be either a legitimate resident in that country (Resident Temporal or Resident Permanente) or spend at least 330 days a year outside the United States.
+In order to meet the criteria for the exclusion that allows U.S. expats to avoid paying U.S. taxes on their first $97,600.00 worth of U.S. income ( you may qualify to exclude from income up to an amount of your foreign earnings that is adjusted annually for inflation ($91,500 for 2010, $92,900 for 2011, $95,100 for 2012, and $97,600 for 2013), the expatriate must have a tax home in a foreign country, as well as be either a legitimate resident in that country (Resident Temporal or Resident Permanente) or spend at least 330 days a year outside the United States.

 A stamped passport would verify your time outside the U.S. whether or not you own a home in your new country.